P0104 OBD-II Trouble Code

 - Replace the MAF sensor.

-If you still need help regarding the P0104 trouble code, please post your question in our auto repair forums.
+If you still need help regarding the P0104 trouble code, please post your question in our FREE car repair forums.

 NOTE: This information is presented for information purposes only.
 It is not intended as repair advice and we are not responsible for any actions you take on any vehicle.
 All information on this site is copyright protected.
 If you want to share this article or information with others, please link to this page, don't copy and paste it elsewhere.